archivesunleashed/aut-docs/Bleeding-Edge.md

 ### List of Different Subdomains

-You can also use regular expressions to extract more fine-tuned information.
+Regular expressions can be used to extract more fine-tuned information.
 For example, if you wanted to know all sitenames - i.e. the first-level directories of a given collection.

 ```scala
 import io.archivesunleashed._